Belief Engine: Configurable and Inspectable Stance Dynamics in Multi-Agent LLM Deliberation

 Key Points

-- Enables configurable studies of evidence-grounded deliberation.
+- Enables explicit study of evidence-grounded deliberation dynamics.

 📖 Reader Mode